 A student shall not, while under the responsibility of the school or at any school activity on any state school property, possess or use smoking tobacco, chewing tobacco, snuff, or smoking paraphernalia which includes, but is not limited to pipes, matches, lighters, and rolling papers.
+It would also include the use of any stimulant products that contain or resemble nicotine/tobacco/CBD or other stimulant-type products.
 Disciplinary action will be taken against such offenses and are at the discretion of the principal or principal's designee.